 Recognized as one of the most celebrated violinists of her generation, Elissa Lee Koljonen has thrilled audiences and critics in over one hundred cities throughout the world.
-Ms. Koljonen initially received international acclaim when she became the first recipient of the prestigious Henryk Szeryng Foundation Award and the silver medal at the Carl Flesch International Violin Competition.
-Her playing has been lauded for its “boundless technique and musicianship” (Chicago Tribune) and “assured technique…unflinching purpose and confidence” (Detroit News); and as “sparkling, sensual and personal.”
+Ms. Koljonen initially received international acclaim when she became the first recipient of the prestigious Henryk Szeryng Foundation Award and silver medalist of the Carl Flesch International Violin Competition.
+Her playing has been hailed by the Helsingin Sanomat (Helsinki) as “sparkling, sensual and personal.”
 Dan Tucker of the Chicago Tribune has written that “she displayed boundless technique and musicianship.”

-Elissa Lee Koljonen is a protégé of the late Aaron Rosand at the Curtis Institute of Music.
-Through his influence, she continues the legacy and tradition of Leopold Auer and his legendary school of violin playing.
+Ms. Koljonen is a protégée of the great Aaron Rosand at the Curtis Institute of Music.
+Incorporating his influence, she carries on the legacy and tradition of Leopold Auer and his legendary school of violin playing.